 The European Health Insurance Card is not required in the Nordic countries from people who are covered by the Finnish social security system.
-Therefore, receiving treatment in Denmark usually only requires that you present your identity card (such as a passport, official identity card or driver’s licence) or a valid Kela Card.
+Therefore, showing your valid identity card and stating your current address is usually sufficient for receiving treatment in Denmark.
+An identity card can be a passport, an identity card issued by the police or a driver’s licence.

 Treatment covered by public healthcare is usually free of charge.
 If you did not have an identity card when seeking treatment and had to pay full price, you can apply for reimbursement retrospectively by contacting the local social services and healthcare (social og sundhed) service point before leaving Denmark.
 In order to receive reimbursement, you need to present all the original receipts and your identity card or Kela Card.

-Information on healthcare is available from the Danish Ministry of Health (Ministeriet for sundhed og forebyggelse).
+Information on healthcare is available from the Danish Ministry of Health (Sundheds- og Ældreministeriet).
 Practical information in Danish is also available in the healthcare system portal Sundhed.dk and in the citizens information service Borger.dk.

 You can see a dentist who has an agreement with public healthcare.
 Show your identity card at the practice.
 Reimbursement is available for specific standard treatments and it will be deducted directly from the dentist’s invoice.
 Please note, however, that some procedures (such as prosthetic teeth or crowns) are not reimbursed at all.
-You will usually be required to pay a deductible of 35–60 %.
-The level of reimbursement varies by treatment.
 Dental care is free in Denmark for patients under the age of 18, and patients under the age of 26 receive a higher amount of reimbursement than older patients.

-The amount of reimbursement for prescribed medicines depends on which medicines have been prescribed to you and the amount of money that you have spent on medicines over the calendar year.
+The amount of reimbursement for prescribed medication depends on which medication have been prescribed to you and the amount of money that you have spent on medication over the calendar year.
 Show your identity card and prescription at the pharmacy.